 The Planning Proposal is the best means of facilitating new affordable housing contributions within the Waverley LGA as it is the only means of amending the LEP to reference the Scheme under the Housing SEPP.
-Currently Council allocates contributions from Planning Agreements towards public purposes including the provision of affordable housing .
+Currently Council allocates contributions from Planning Agreements towards public purposes including the provision of affordable housing.
 Council also levies contributions for affordable housing through the Housing SEPP if there is a reduction in affordable housing.
-Whilst Council can continue to secure contributions through these methods, they are not the most effective means of securing contributions for affordable housing.
-The contributions collected under the Housing SEPP are sent to NSW FACS and pooled into the Boarding House Financial Assistance Program, which provides grants for fire safety upgrading works to boarding houses across Greater Sydney.
+Whilst Council has historically secured contributions through these methods, they are not the most effective means of securing contributions for affordable housing and there is now uncertainty given the current wording of the Housing SEPP.
+The contributions collected under the Housing SEPP are sent to NSW FACS and pooled to be provided to a Community Housing Provider for any affordable housing projects in the area